za7ff/FeriaBoard-1/replit.md

 # Overview

-This is a minimalist personal website for "Feria" with a black animated background and simple comment system.
-The website features just the name "Feria" in large white text and a comment submission area below.
+This is a minimalist personal website for "Feria" with an enhanced animated background and simple comment system.
+The website features the name "Feria" in large animated text with luxury shimmer effects, a welcome animation notification for new visitors, and a refined comment submission area.
 Comments are only visible to admin via hidden login.
-The design is clean and minimal with animated gradient background and floating particles.
+The design is elegant and modern with animated gradient background, enhanced floating particles with color variations, and smooth transitions throughout.

 # User Preferences

 Preferred communication style: Simple, everyday language.
-Website language: English (fully converted from Arabic) Design preference: Minimalist, black animated background, clean design without unnecessary elements Admin access: Shift + Right-click context menu for secure hidden admin access (no visible credentials) Admin credentials: username "admin", password "newpass123" (hidden from UI) Data persistence: Comments are permanently saved to PostgreSQL database
+Website language: English (fully converted from Arabic) Design preference: Minimalist luxury design with enhanced animations, gradient backgrounds, welcome notifications, and premium visual effects
+Admin access: Shift + Right-click context menu for secure hidden admin access (no visible credentials) Admin credentials: username "admin", password "newpass123" (hidden from UI) Data persistence: Comments are permanently saved to PostgreSQL database